snowblind-/f5threathuntinglab/drive-by-downloads.md

 ### Browser Extensions/Add-ons:

   * Some browser extensions might have hidden, malicious functionalities that allow them to download and run viruses on your device.
 Always be cautious about what extensions you install and from where.

+## The Flag Is The Signature Message VIRUS DETECTED: